 Ionisers are devices that disperse charged ions that then attach to particles in the air.
 They help to remove allergen or asthma-inducing particles from the air.
 They work on the principle that negative ions help to clean the air of harmful pollutants.

 What is a Negative Ion?

-In 1883, British scientist, Dr. Faraday discovered the law of electrolysis.
+In 1883, British scientist, Michael Faraday discovered the law of electrolysis.
 The needed amount of electricity to collect 1g of atom is always the same, regardless of the kind of atom.
 In short, an ion is a particle with an electric charge, and an ion can be either an negative ion (anion) or a positive ion (cation)

 Things that form positive ions are polluted substances such as cigarette smoke, sulfurous acid gas, nitric oxide, carbon monoxide, ozone and other organic compounds.
 Negative ions eliminate these polluted substances to clean the air.

 Do you know that fresh feeling you experience when you’re in the deep forest or by a waterfall?
 The air in these places are filled with negatively charged ions.
 Negative ions are what gives the air that fresh, clean feeling.

 The ions in the air changes with the weather condition.
 The amount of positive ions in air increases especially when there is a line of discontinuity, a cold front, or low pressure passing through.
 As a result of this, the amount of negative ions in our body decreases, and the amount of positive ions increases.
 In turn, this can make us prone to illness or feel generally unwell.

 Negative ions are generated in a number of ways, and may be naturally occurring or man-made.
 Waterfalls, for example, generate millions (if not billions!) of negative ions, which is why the air around waterfalls is so refreshing.
 We have our own negative ion generator at home, too, in the form of a ‘mini waterfall’ – the shower.
 Now you know why you always feel so good after a nice, hot shower.